programming-kkw/c-programming-patterns/README.md

 ## Maintainers

-If you have any query regarding this repository then feel free to raise an issue or contant the following maintainers.
+If you have any query regarding this repository then feel free to raise an issue or contact the following maintainers.

 - [Adarsh Dubey](https://bio.link/inclinedadarsh)
 - [Pranav Prajapati](https://twitter.com/pranavvstwt)